zen-browser/docs/content/themes-store/themes-marketplace-submission-guidelines.md

 title: Themes Store Submission Guidelines
 ---

-# Themes Store Submission Guidelines

-If you are a theme developer and would like to submit your theme to the Themes Store, please follow these guidelines:
+If you are a theme developer and would like to submit your theme, please follow these guidelines:

 1. **Theme requirements**:
     - Your theme must be compatible with Zen Browser.